How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 git clone --branch develop --single-branch https://github.com/exampleuser/sample-project.git

-6.3 –recursive Option (Clone Submodules)
+6.3 –recursive Option (Cloning Submodules)

 git clone --recursive https://github.com/exampleuser/sample-project.git